-- Children should arrive for 9.00 am - Tuesday 4th July - Children will meet with their class teacher before walking down to class. - At the end of the day each class will walk out together at 3.30pm - up drive way

-(New year 3 will be last)

-Please let children know who is collecting them.
+- Children should arrive for 9.05 am Wednesday 3rd July - Children will meet with their class teacher before walking down to class. - Children can have dinners or bring packed lunch - At the end of the day each class will walk out together at 3.35pm up drive way - (New year 3 will be last) - Please let children know who is collecting them.